On Undecided LP, Clustering and Active Learning: A query efficient algorithm for in three dimensions

 Consider a 2d face $\face$ of $\partial\PT$.
 It forms a convex polygon in the plane $\hplane \in \HSet$ that supports it.
 Every line of $\Arr$ that intersects $\face$ and the interior of $\PT$ does it in a vertex in the interior of $\face$ (i.e., formed by the intersection of the lines and the plane supporting $\face$).
 The idea is to pick such a vertex uniformly at random.

-To this end, the algorithm computes the number vertices of $\Arr$ in the interior of $\face$ in $O( n \log n)$ time, using \lemref{count:and:sample}.
+To this end, the algorithm computes the number vertices of $\Arr$ in the interior of $\face$ in $O( n \log n)$ time using \lemref{count:and:sample}.
 As such, in $O(n k \log n )$ time, one can compute the number of vertices of $\Arr$ that lie in the interior of the faces of $\PT$.
 In addition, every face has the set of all planes that intersect its interior, which defines a set of lines, and can also be computed in $O(n k \log n)$ time overall, for all the faces of the polytope.
 This leaves the $O(k)$ lines supporting the edges of the polytope, which can be computed as its own set explicitly.
-We thus have $O(k)$ disjoint (implicit) sets of lines of the arrangement, that cover all the lines intersecting $\PT$ (some of these sets are implicit).
-Furthermore, we know the size of each set.
-We now sample one the sets in probability proportional to the size of the set, and then sample a line from the set uniformly.
-(Here, the sets defining interior vertices to faces, each vertex has weight $1/2$, as two vertices define a single line.)
+We thus have $O(k)$ disjoint sets of lines of the arrangement, that cover all the lines intersecting $\PT$ (some of these sets are implicit), and furthermore, we know the size of each set.
+We now randomly choose one of the sets by assigning each set probability proportional to its size, and then sample a line from the set uniformly.
+(Here, in the sets defining interior vertices to faces, each vertex has weight $1/2$ as two vertices define a single line.)

-The only non-trivial case is when the algorithm picks a vertex in uniform from the interior of a face of a vertex.
+The only non-trivial case is when the algorithm picks a vertex in uniform from the interior of a face.
 This can be done in $O( \log n)$ time using the precomputed data-structure of \lemref{count:and:sample} for this face.
 Once the vertex is chosen, we know the two planes that induce it, and thus the line that had been chosen.

 Once the line had been chosen, computing the vertices along it can be done in linear time by intersecting it with all the planes of $\PT$, and keeping only the vertices on the interval on the line that lies inside $\PT$. \end{proof}